MoritzImendoerffer/bioburden_limits/README.md

 - The notebook [yang_2013](yang_2013.ipynb) does reproduce the figures from the publication of Yang e. al. in Python.
 - The notebook [dist_fit_mle](dist_fit_mle.ipynb) does explore maximum likelihood for calculating bioburden limits incorporating assay variability.

+# Status

+Currently I am working on the documentation as well as clarity of the results.